-Join Adam Crespi for an in-depth discussion in this video Making glass sparkle and shine, part of Rendering Interiors in Maya.
+Join Adam Crespi for an in-depth discussion in this video Making glass sparkle and shine, part of Maya: Rendering Interiors.

 Glass is a chameleon in materials.
 It can look anything from totally transparent to beautifully reflective and sparkling in the light.
 I've got several different glasses I need here in my scene.
 There's a solid glass I'll need for my railings.
 There's a single pane or single polygon thickness glass for the windows, so on the inside I see the right reflection.
 There's a readed glass on the door.
 And also the tile on the left side is, well we can call it a version of glass, It needs definitely a sparkle to it.
 I'll start out by getting my clear glass made for my railings.

 What I'll do is select them using the outliner.
 Choosing window and outliner.
 And here in the outliner, I'll go grab the glass panels.
 They're called railing glass panel, and I'll pick the first one, hold shift and pick the last.
 Now assign a new material, and in those materials, under mental ray materials, I'll choose my MIA material XPasses.
 I'll name this, glass, solid.
 These have a decent thickness to them.
 So, we want them to do a little bit of refraction, or, bending the light as it passes through.
 We've got a couple of different glasses available here in our MIA materials.